Karol Zalewski: Career

 The Polish quartet of Karol Zalewski, Rafał Omelko, Łukasz Krawczuk, Jakub Krzewina broke the world indoor record in the men's 4 × 400 m with a stunning finish to the final track event of the 2018 World Indoor Championships in Birmingham.
 Krzewina overtook the leaders from the beginning - Americans on the last straight and achieved the greatest success in their career.

+Zalewski also competed for Poland at the 2016, 2020, and 2024 Summer Olympics.